chokevin/chokevin.github.io/projects/project-1.md

 For this project, I worked on enhancing the publishing experience of the application.
 I had to program in both Java and React Native to implement new features on the application.
 We worked in an agile environment and accomplished tasks efficiently.

-You can learn more at the [Amazon Spark](https://www.amazon.com/spark/).
+You can learn more at [Amazon Spark](https://www.amazon.com/spark/).